LeeReid1/MarkdownToSiteGenerator/README.md

 Links written in this way are checked for correctness.
 An exception is thrown if the page is not found.

+The html sitemap can be linked to with the reserved title `sitemap` so long as the site map generation is turned on in config.

 ### Linking to URLs

 You can also link directly to urls, which will not be altered, in the normal way.
-These must begin with `/`, `//`, `https://` or `www.`:
+These must begin with `http://`, `https://` or `www.`:

 ```
 [the content of the link](https://example.com)